My Bio

 Twitter: @Love_Sassy_Sin

-About Me: Trans Woman Escort.
+About Me: Trans Woman Independent Escort.
 Sex Work and Sexual Health Advocate.
 I take pleasure in being desired, fetishised and sexualised, as long as you pay me!

 Ad Listings by Ts Sassy Sin